hyperledger-labs/fabric-token-sdk/README.md

 - Add a token layer to existing Fabric distributed application?

 Developing Enterprise Token-based distributed applications would become simpler and more secure.

-# Issues

-The `Fabric Token SDK` issues are tracked in the GitHub issues tab.

 # Use the Fabric Token SDK